mathspp/mathspp/pages/02.blog/03.til/085.negative-zero/item.md

 ## Distinguish `0.0` from `-0.0`

-Because `0.0 == -0.0`, the only way I could think of to distinguish negative zero from “regular” zero is by converting it to a string and comparing the signs of the number.
+Because `0.0 == -0.0`, one way I could think of to distinguish negative zero from “regular” zero is by converting it to a string and comparing the signs of the number.

 The function `is_negative_zero` below computes this: